Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Analysis of the continuous sampling loss functional

 \section{Analysis of the continuous sampling loss functional}

-In this section we study the continuous sampling loss functional \eqref{eq:abstract_functional} or equivalently \eqref{eq:integral_over_sphere1}.
+In this section we study the continuous sampling loss functional \eqref{eq:abstract_functional}, or equivalently \eqref{eq:integral_over_sphere1}.
 We show existence of a minimizer in an appropriate class of functions.
 Furthermore, we show convergence to a local energy functional for vanishing sampling radius $\eps$.
-(Note that the continuous sampling loss functional \eqref{eq:abstract_functional} is nonlocal in the sense that its integrand does not depend on the function values of $\phi$ or its derivatives at a single point.)
+(Note that the continuous sampling loss functional \eqref{eq:abstract_functional} is nonlocal, due to the double integral over pairs of points.)